callmekurisu/react-qqbounty/README.md

-## qqBounty a collaborator project,
+## qqBounty a collaborator project

 bootstrapped with [Create React App]